 Financial monitoring framework overview

-TEC has recently implemented a new Financial Monitoring Framework (FMF).
-This framework allows TEC to apply a transparent and consistent approach to monitoring the financial performance of Tertiary Education Institutes (TEIs).
+The Tertiary Education Commission implemented a new Financial Monitoring Framework in 2010.
+This framework allows a more transparent and consistent approach to monitoring the financial performance of tertiary education institutions (TEIs).

 For any enquiries please email: email@example.com